Hut 8 Provides Update on Business Combination with USBTC

 TORONTO, Nov.
+06, 2023 (GLOBE NEWSWIRE) -- Hut 8 Provides Update on Business Combination with USBTC

-06, 2023 (GLOBE NEWSWIRE) -- Hut 8 Mining Corp.
-(Nasdaq: HUT) (TSX: HUT), (“Hut 8” or the “Company”) one of North America’s largest, innovation-focused digital asset mining pioneers and high performance computing infrastructure provider, continues to make progress on the proposed business combination pursuant to which Hut 8 and U.S. Data Mining Group, Inc. dba US Bitcoin Corp (“USBTC”) will combine in an all-stock merger of equals (the “Transaction”).
+TORONTO, November 6, 2023 – Hut 8 Mining Corp.
+(Nasdaq: HUT) (TSX: HUT), ("Hut 8” or the “Company”) one of North America’s largest, innovation-focused digital asset mining pioneers and high performance computing infrastructure provider, continues to make progress on the proposed business combination pursuant to which Hut 8 and U.S. Data Mining Group, Inc. dba US Bitcoin Corp (“USBTC”) will combine in an all-stock merger of equals (the “Transaction”).
 The combined company will be named “Hut 8 Corp.” (“New Hut”) and will be a U.S.-domiciled entity.
 The Transaction is expected to establish New Hut as a large scale, publicly traded Bitcoin miner focused on economical mining, highly diversified revenue streams, and industry leading environmental, social, and governance (ESG) practices.

 New Hut has filed a further amendment to its Form S-4 Registration Statement (the “Amended S-4 Registration Statement”) with the U.S. Securities and Exchange Commission (the “SEC”).